 An exhibit needs to tell a story.
 Our brains seek patterns but like surprises.
 We want the A-HA!
 Like the words I write, my paintings blurt images in quirky detail, narrative a little jumbled like that last dream before you wake up.
-As I compile my varied works to hang on the walls of Beanetics Coffee Roasters, I may find a piece doesn't fit, quite, next to its compatriots.
+As I compile my varied works to hang on the walls of Beanetics Coffee Roasters, I may find a piece doesn't fit, quite, between its compatriots.
 I can bend the narrative by reordering the pieces so one nuance leads gently to the next.
 This project wants editing like any other.

 A good whisky and a good perfume are the same way.
 The first impression may be bold; you're not sure you want it to waft away, but here comes another too irresistible to risk turning your head.
 You want to feel edgy, risky; then you want to land somewhere comfortable after that.